JoeBonham/jQuery-Full-Width-Image-Slider/readme.md

 .on('fws.stop', function(e, data){
     /*

-    'data' has the same strcutre as the data object in `fws.move` but without the direction property
+    'data' has the same structure as the data object in `fws.move` but without the direction property

     */
 });